-Mature males tend to be striking blue and reddish orange in colour.
-Their heads tend to be a very bright blue colour.
+This wrasse is long and slender in comparison to the ballan. it has one long dorsal fin.Mature males tend to be striking blue and a reddish orange colour.
+The male heads tend to be a very bright blue colour.
 The fins on a male cuckoo wrasse also have a blue edge to them.
 During mating season the brightness of the head decreases and exhibit white flashes.

 Female cuckoo wrasse and immature males, tend to be a pinkish colour. the female chaving 3 dark blotches on the base of the dorsal fin.

 They feed predominantly on crab, mussel, shrimp and worm.
 Ragworm being the most effective from a boat angler’s point of view for wrasse in numbers.
 Another firm favourite with cuckoo wrasse is ragworm tipped with the belly white of mackerel.

 A General Fishing day aboard My Way 2 will almost certainly result in an hour or so drifting for wrasse.